gazebosim/gz-cmake/MIGRATION.md

 systems, `pthread` is also added, since gtest requires it on those platforms).
 Since the tests link to your library's target, all of your library's "interface" dependencies will also be automatically linked to each test.
-In most cases, this will render `LIB_DEPS` unnecessary, but it is still provided for edge cases.
+In most cases, this will make `LIB_DEPS` unnecessary, but it is still provided for edge cases.
 Note that when individual tests depend on additional libraries, those individual tests should be linked to their dependencies using `target_link_libraries(<test_name> <dependency>)` after the call to `ign_build_tests(~)`. `LIB_DEPS` should only be used for dependencies that are needed by (nearly) all of the tests.

-`INCLUDE_DIRS`: Include directories need to be visible to all (or most) of the tests can be specified using the `INCLUDE_DIRS` tag.
+`INCLUDE_DIRS`: Include directories that need to be visible to all (or most) of the tests can be specified using the `INCLUDE_DIRS` tag.
 Note that the macro will automatically include the "interface include directories" of your project's library target, as well as the `PROJECT_SOURCE_DIR` and `PROJECT_BINARY_DIR`.
 Also note that all of the "interface include directories" of any targets that you pass to `LIB_DEPS` will automatically be visible to all the tests, so this tag should be even less commonly needed than `LIB_DEPS`.

-### Move your project's `cmake/config.hh.in` file into `include/ignition/<project>`
+### Move your project's `cmake/config.hh.in` file to `include/ignition/<project>/config.hh.in`

 The `config.hh.in` file has traditionally lived in the `cmake` subdirectory of each project, but that subdirectory should be deleted at the end of the